-Typically these methods approximate the solution of a nonlinear problem by iteratively solving a first- or second-order Taylor approximation of it.
-Relevant examples are \cite{DDPmayne,SiderisSLQ}.
-However, the Taylor approximation imposes limitations: it only considers the mean of the objective function (expectation of a quadratic form) and systems under purely additive noise.
-As a result, the optimal control for the stochastic and deterministic problems is the same.
-This is known as the Certainty Equivalence Principle (i.e. uncertainty is dealt with by the estimator separately, and the control design is independent from noise).
+Typically these methods find a solution for a nonlinear problem by iteratively solving a first- or second-order Taylor approximation of it \cite{DDPmayne,SiderisSLQ}.
+This, however, imposes limitations: it only considers the mean of the objective function (expectation of a quadratic form) and systems under purely additive noise.
+As a result, the optimal control for the stochastic and deterministic problems is the same, i.e. uncertainty is dealt with by the estimator separately, and the control design is independent from noise.
 While it is reasonable for systems with small noise intensity, intuitively, one would not expect the same to be true for systems with large noise intensity, where a \emph{control strategy capable of reasoning about noise statistics and cost of uncertainty} would be more appropriate.
+While there exists other equally valid methods for dealing with uncertainty, e.g. avoiding uncertain regions of the state space \cite{johnson2016convergent}, we are interested in understanding how to control desired contact interactions with an inherently uncertain environment.
 This is the reason why we prefer a risk-sensitive over a risk-neutral optimal control approach.
 In this way, our algorithm is sensitive to the statistical properties of the noise and can incorporate this information into the optimal control law.

 Risk-sensitive optimal control algorithms usually invalidate the assumptions of the Certainty Equivalence Principle, e.g. by using a nonlinear state equation, multiplicative noise or a non-quadratic objective function.
 Care is taken though at preserving the computational efficiency.
 The problem of considering multiplicative process noise was studied in \cite{iLQGTodorov}, and extended to multiplicative measurement noise in \cite{iLQGWeiwei,Todorov2005b}.
 These methods construct an affine control law dependent on noise statistics and apply it to control a two-DOF model of a biomechanical arm.
 Another appealing alternative is to capture noise effects \emph{on higher order statistics of the objective function by using non-quadratic costs}.